MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 > ![Ground physics](../Tutorial-Images/xcode_spritekit_ground_physics_properties.png)
 >

-Run your game...
+Run your game.
 The bunny will now collide with the obstacles yet thankfully be able to flap through the goal gap.
 Well if you're good enough :]

 Currently the bunny will get pushed off the screen if you collide with a carrot.
 Don't worry about this it's a physics interaction that you set up.
 You will be taking care of this in a later step.
 For now just restart the simulator and try again.